nvdaaddons/instantTranslate/readme.md

 * The auto option is now in first position in source combo, and absent in target combo.
 * Added a checkbox for configuring copying translation results.
 * Store config file in the root of settings folder.
+* Source and target languages syncronized with what Google Translate currently exposes (22 Apr 2015).

 ## Changes for 2.1 ##
 * Now addon can translate text from clipboard when pressing nvda+shift+y.